citp/privacy-policy-historical/a/al/all/allrecipes.com.au.md

 We give you the opportunity to opt-out of receiving commercial e-mail from us by following the opt-out instructions provided in the message.
 Even if you opt-out in this manner, however, you will still receive account-related and non-commercial messages from us.
 To get placed on our “DO NOT E-MAIL” list, send a request to  CustomerService@allrecipes.com.au.
 If your e-mail address is added to the “DO NOT E-MAIL” list, you will not receive any newsletters or other opt-in e-mail messages.
 Please note, however, that your e-mail address being placed on the “DO NOT E-MAIL” list does not prevent you from receiving “send-to-a-friend” e-mail messages, or email messages from third parties from which you requested information, products, or services from during or immediately after registration.
 To opt-out from messages from these third parties, or from any other communications that you receive directly from third parties, you must contact them directly in order to opt-out.

-Contact Us
+Contact us

-If you have any questions or comments about this Privacy Policy, the privacy practices of this Web site, or your dealings with Allrecipes.com, please contact us at [CustomerService@allrecipes.com.au.](mailto:CustomerService@allrecipes.com.au)
+If you have any questions or comments about this Privacy Policy, the privacy practices of this Web site, or your dealings with Allrecipes.com, please contact us at [ CustomerService@allrecipes.com.au.](mailto:CustomerService@allrecipes.com.au)